hn374/Developer-Notes/DesignPatterns/DesignPatternsExplained.md

 The concept of using objects to hold variations in behavior is not unlike the practice of using data members to hold variations in data.

 ## Chapter 9: The Strategy Pattern

+The Strategy Pattern is the use of encapsulating an algorithm in an abstract class and using one of them at a time interchangeably.

+The intent for the Strategy Pattern is to define a family of algorithms, encapsulate each one, and make them interchangeable.

+The Strategy Pattern separates the selection of the algorithm from the implementation of the algorithm.
+Allows for the selection to be made upon context.

+Technically, the Strategy Pattern is about encapsulating algorithms, but in practice, it can be used to encapsulate any kind of rule.

+## Chapter 10: The Bridge Pattern